Filtering#

 71 rows × 5 columns

-Filtering for a specific trade condition is done with the string matching methods.
+Filtering for a specific trade condition can be done with the string matching methods:

 q = otp.DataSource('US_COMP_SAMPLE', tick_type='TRD')